Introduction to the Classical Guitar

 2. Rhythm Indications

-• Some sheet music combines standard notation and tablature, providing the benefits of both systems: precise pitch and rhythm information along with easy-to-follow finger positions.
+• Some sheet music combines standard notation and tablature, providing the benefits of both systems: precise pitch, rhythm, and voice information along with easy-to-follow finger positions.

 Key Symbols and Terms in Classical Guitar Music